cloud-gov/product/OffboardingChecklist.md

 ## Cloud Operations
 - [ ] Remove them from any IAM roles they hold in AWS E/W and GovCloud
 - [ ] [Remove their access as an admin](https://docs.cloud.gov/ops/managing-users/#managing-admins) on the platform
-- [ ] Remove any special Org or Space roles that their cloud.gov account holds
+- [ ] Remove any Org or Space roles that their cloud.gov account holds due to membership in the cloud.gov team (for example, remove them from the `cloud-gov-operators` organization)
 - [ ] Confirm the System Owner (or person delegated by System Owner) has removed them from all GitHub teams
 - [ ] Ensure any keys they had direct access to are rotated